ankitasikdar/cse2122/lecture/syllabus.markdown

 - Final exam: 30%

-- Class participation: 10 %
+- Class participation(attendance, class interaction, surprise quizzes): 10 %

 You can see your grades on Carmen.